Cigar Lake is the world’s highest grade uranium mine, with grades that are 100 times the world average. We are a 50% owner and the mine operator.

 We take the following steps to reduce the risk of inflows, but there is no guarantee that these will be successful:

 - Bulk freezing: Two of the primary challenges in mining the deposit are control of groundwater and ground support.
-Bulk freezing reduces but does not eliminate the risk of water inflows.
+Bulk freezing reduces but does not completely eliminate the risk of water inflows.

 - Mine development: We plan for our mine development to take place away from known groundwater sources whenever possible.
 In addition, we assess all planned mine development for relative risk and apply extensive additional technical and operating controls for all higher risk development.